Xavier Collins

 Why Ninety Percent of Film Scripts Never Get Made, And How AI Can Help - Xavier Collins on Day One FM

 Xavier Collins is the co-founder and CEO of Wonder Studios, an AI-native film studio rethinking how stories get made, funded, and distributed.
 Before Wonder, he spent a decade launching and scaling marketplace companies like Uber, Turo and Deliveroo.
-Now, he leads Wonder's operations, strategy, and commercial partnerships.

 Before Wonder